-The COVID-19 outbreak has altered life in many ways.
+The COVID-19 pandemic has altered life in many ways.
 The isolation experienced during quarantines and physical distancing in addition to the economic crisis has profoundly impacted our personal and professional lives.
 In key respects, this public health crisis has disproportionately affected Black and Latinx Americans.
 This is a challenging time to manage feelings and deal with uncertainty.
 We want to help audiologists and speech-language pathologists (SLPs) by connecting you with a range of resources.

 You may feel overpowered by your thoughts, emotions, and intense feelings.
 You are managing multiple roles and relationships, like serving as teacher and parent for children out of school or being with a spouse at home all the time, with everyone sharing the same space.

 You are juggling personal and professional responsibilities without a sense of autopilot or routine.
 Guidance to help navigate decision-making is varied, diverse, and occasionally conflicting.
 Uncertainty, changes in home and work life, screen fatigue, information overload, and compassion fatigue may all be contributing to exhaustion and feeling overwhelmed.

 The COVID-19 crisis has had a dramatic impact on the global economy.
 The resulting economic downturn has had far reaching effects.
 These changes have had disproportionate effects on well-being depending on socioeconomic and educational status.

 You may have lost your job, have fewer clients, or may have totally shifted the way you provide services.
 You may have incurred costs for personal protective equipment (PPE) or to make changes in private clinics.
 Financial hardships can lead to mental health challenges (e.g., anxiety, depression, panic, substance use, worry).

 Certified Financial Planner Board of Standards: Managing Your Finances During the COVID-19 Crisis

 You and those you serve may have experienced, or continue to experience, historical trauma and/or racial battle fatigue.
 You should be mindful of the intersection and impact of these experiences to gain understanding of present-day reactions to events in the context of individual trauma narratives, to provide trauma-informed care, and to identify appropriate support.

 Social connections have been dramatically changed as a result of the COVID-19 pandemic.
 Unfortunately, the lack of social connections can lead to feelings of loneliness and isolation (see Dr. Vivek Murthy’s 2020 book, Together:The Healing Power of Connection in a Sometimes Lonely World).

 You may be feeling disconnected from friends and family as well as missing the in-person connections with their clients/patients/students.
 As communication professionals, we know well the value and need for social connections for our mental health and well-being.
 Technology has helped, but sometimes Zoom meetings create more fatigue than connection.

 Grief is a natural reaction to loss.
 The COVID-19 pandemic has resulted in numerous losses.
 Grief reactions may include disbelief, anxiety, distress, depression, anger, sorrow, and changes in sleep and eating patterns.

 Audiologists and SLPs have experienced personal and professional losses since COVID-19, including loss of routines, financial security, ways of doing work, in-person interactions, with friends, family, co-workers, and clients/patients/students, in addition to witnessing illness and loss of lives due to COVID-19.
 Although a natural reaction to loss, grief may be exacerbated by the multiple losses and uncertainty during this time.

 Changes in the landscape of work during COVID-19, often urgent and immediate, have led to some ethical challenges and moral distress (or moral injury) when beliefs and values about professional practices have been compromised.
 Self-criticism, shame, and guilt may be signs of moral distress.

 You may be confronting moral distress at work during the COVID-19 pandemic.
 It may be triggered by lacking PPE; providing care that falls short of “best practice;” working in fear of infection; being directed to perform procedures with little training; or being told to provide services only to “emergency” patients.
 You are attempting to navigate these ethical dilemmas at the same time when little to no time or space exists to grieve as a community the loss of clients/patients/students and colleagues (in addition to friends, neighbors and family).

 For audiologists and SLPs to carry out their ethical obligation to take care of their patients/clients/students--specifically “to hold paramount the welfare of persons they serve professionally”--under Principle I of the ASHA Code of Ethics, they must take care of themselves.

 The Parasympathetic Nervous System is a technical way of thinking about the “brakes” of the body.
-Also known as the rest and digest nervous system, the parasympathetic nervous system is working all the time to slow down a racing mind and body it will get worn down.
+Also known as the rest and digest nervous system, the parasympathetic nervous system helps the body conserve energy and protect itself.
+Like the brakes of a car, if the parasympathetic nervous system is working all the time to slow down a racing mind and body it will get worn down.
 Over the past few months, and likely in the months to come, our bodies are constantly faced with external stressors which may be unavoidable.
 Luckily, there are ways we can help our body activate our “brakes” to stay healthier, happier, and better prepared to combat stress and disease.

 There are many ways you can help activate your parasympathetic nervous system, such as: spending time in nature, reading, journaling, mindfulness, movement, art, music, and having a meditation, prayer, or gratitude practice.

 The resources below can help strengthen your own parasympathetic nervous system and deepen your understanding of the stress response.

 Participating in activities and movement opportunities that you enjoy can relieve anxiety and stress by increasing your endorphins, allowing your mind and body a break from stressors, and improving your mood.
 Consider these tips as you plan a joyful movement routine.

 The role of sleep for your body is varied: immune function, metabolism, memory, learning, and a variety of vital functions.
 However, when you are stressed or anxious, your sleep can be negatively affected, especially if stress and anxiety are chronic conditions you experience.

 Social support is strongly linked with increased health and wellbeing.
 You may find that during the pandemic and beyond you desire social support in different forms ranging from emotional, informational, tangible, or a sense of belonging.
 Take a social inventory and make the most of your social circle.

+Find ways to connect with others even during times of physical distancing.
 Service to others through your work and in other ways brings meaning and purpose to your life.

 Participate in professional communities, such as ASHA’s Special Interest Groups, multicultural constituency groups, state associations, and other interactive online communities.